Explanation

-An explanation is a set of statements usually constructed to describe a set of facts which clarifies the causes, context, and consequences of those facts.
-It may establish rules or laws, and may clarify the existing rules or laws in relation to any objects or phenomena examined.
+An explanation is a set of statements usually constructed to describe a set of facts that clarifies the causes, context, and consequences of those facts.
+It may establish rules or laws, and clarifies the existing rules or laws in relation to any objects or phenomena examined.

-Explanation, in philosophy, is a set of statements that makes intelligible the existence or occurrence of an object, event, or state of affairs.
+In philosophy, an explanation is a set of statements which render understandable the existence or occurrence of an object, event, or state of affairs.
 Among its most common forms are: